MinecraftCitiesNetwork/democracycraft-wiki/docs/government-departments/interior/jobs/supplymanager.md

 The expectation for this department is to ensure the government gets the items it needs without having to spawn them in.

 ### Activity
-Supply Managers must meet basic standards of in-game activity and job commitment.
+Supply Officer must meet basic standards of in-game activity and job commitment.

 ## Application Process
-To apply for the Supply Manager position, you need to complete an application and meet the requirements outlined here.
+To apply for the Supply Officer position, you need to complete an application and meet the requirements outlined here.

 Go to the Forums -> Department of the Interior -> Applications.